 The way I do it is this: I’m taking off every Friday for the next year, to read, take classes, learn.
-From 9:00 – 3:00 I’ll read a book to read, listen to an audio program on MP3, watch a DVD, read websites, or take classes.
+From 9:00 – 3:00, I’ll read a book to read, listen to an audio program on MP3, watch video lessons, read websites, or take classes.

 You can do this, too.
 Maybe you take one hour a day as your Learning Time.
 Maybe you schedule one day per week.
 It doesn’t matter how you do it, as long as you schedule the time into your calendar and religiously adhere to your learning schedule.